 Before you leave home, download Google Translate.
 It is an app on your smartphone that can translate words and phrases between two languages.
 It is especially useful in Japan.
-You can simply type in what you want to say, and it will translate it into Japanese.
+You can type in what you want to say, and it will translate it into Japanese.

 Another feature of Google Translate is translating a written text.
 Open your Google Translate app, take a photo of the written text, and it will automatically translate the text into English.
 This feature is especially useful when you are in a restaurant or a retail store.
 The app works best when the text is typed and not handwritten.

-At a bare minimum, if you know how to say “hello” and “thank you,” it will go a long way.
+At a minimum, if you know how to say “hello” and “thank you,” it will go a long way.
 (I only knew these two words when I was there!)